bayunsystems/BayunSDK/iOS/TestApps/BayunS3/README.md

 This integrates the Bayun framework into the app.
  ```

 7. You will need your CognitoIdentityUserPoolRegion, CognitoIdentityUserPoolId, CognitoIdentityUserPoolAppClientId, CognitoIdentityUserPoolAppClientSecret, CognitoIdentityPoolId.
-   Place the access key and secret key in the Constants.m file.
+Place the respective values in the Constants.m file.

 8. You are provided with an appId when your app is registered with Bayun, see [Registering a new App](https://www.bayunsystems.com/resources/core_sdk_ios/before_you_begin.html).
     In the Constants.m file, replace value of "BayunAppId" with your Bayun AppId.